 Stripe's technology can help you manage the risk of your sellers or service providers by:

 Screening users: Stripe’s account verification process helps you onboard and verify sellers and service providers.
-Stripe cross-checks the millions of accounts already using Stripe and uses observed data sources and machine learning to approve more users with less friction.
-Stripe Connect includes KYC checks, sanctions screening, and MATCH list checks, plus ongoing real-time screening as sanctions and high-risk files are updated.
+Stripe leverages its experience from having verified millions of accounts already and uses proprietary systems to approve more users with less friction.

 Surfacing dispute and refund information: The Stripe Dashboard provides a range of analytics and real-time charts about the performance of your platform or marketplace.
 Stripe Sigma allows you to quickly analyze your Stripe data by writing SQL queries directly in the Dashboard.
 With structured access to your data, you can identify which accounts process the most disputes and refunds and identify trends over time.